 This module facilitates the integration of theory and practice in clinical MR imaging of the abdomen, pelvis and vascular system in pursuit of clinical competence.
 Consideration is also given to the particular requirements for MR imaging of paediatric patients.
 For these anatomical regions and patient types, students are required to analyse issues relating to typical clinical indications, selection and modification of MR scanning techniques and imaging protocols, together with normal and abnormal MR image appearances.
 As part of the assessment strategy, students will have the opportunity to further develop their ability to source and analyse current evidence-based literature and to demonstrate clinical justification and decision-making skills through the end-of-semester MR image-based written examination.

-This module primarily involves student-directed learning within a clinical MR imaging department, with the aim of facilitating the integration of theoretical concepts and professional clinical practice in order to consolidate the learning process.
-Specifically, it provides an opportunity for students to become competent and demonstrate high-level clinical skills in the performance of MR examinations of the CNS, head & neck, musculoskeletal system, body and vascular system.
-It further aims to help students develop professionally in a manner that is largely autonomous.
-The module assessment strategy involves a practical clinical assessment undertaken in the student’s MRI department and an MR image-based written examination.
+These two modules primarily involve student-directed learning within a clinical MR imaging department, with the aim of facilitating the integration of theoretical concepts and professional clinical practice in order to consolidate the learning process.
+Specifically, they provide an opportunity for students to become competent and demonstrate high-level clinical skills in the performance of MR examinations of the CNS, head & neck, musculoskeletal system, body and vascular system.
+They further aim to help students develop professionally in a manner that is largely autonomous.
+The assessment strategy for these modules involves a practical clinical assessment undertaken in the student’s MRI department and an MR image-based written examination.

-Stepwise progression enables students who have successfully completed five core modules to exit after 12 months with a Graduate Diploma in MRI.
-Candidates who wish to complete the full Taught Masters must also complete the 30-credit Advanced MR Imaging module over an additional semester.
+Stepwise progression enables students who have successfully completed six core modules to exit after 12 months with a Graduate Diploma in MRI.
+Candidates who wish to complete the full Taught Masters must also complete the 30-credit Advanced MR Imaging module over an additional trimester.

 There are a limited number of additional places available on the Advanced MR Imaging module for candidates who have already gained a Graduate Diploma or equivalent qualification in MRI and who wish to further their learning to MSc level.
 Applications will be considered on an individual basis as candidates will have to submit supporting documentation to justify the award of credit exemptions for prior learning.
 Interested applicants are advised to contact the programme director for further information (details below).